 You can choose when you start taking money from your pension pot.
 It’ll usually be when you’re 55 or older, increasing to 57 from April 2028.
 You’ll be able to take up to a quarter of the money in your pot as a tax-free lump sum.
 You’ll usually pay tax on the rest.

 - by buying an annuity, which will give you a guaranteed income for life or a fixed period

 - by opting for drawdown, to take out however much you need whenever you need it

-- or as regular income.
+- or as smaller lump sums.

 Your provider will talk you through your annuity and drawdown choices.
 If you don’t like what they’re offering, you’re free to transfer your pot to another provider.

 What’s the best type of pension for you?

 There’s often no single best type of pension.
 Saving into other types of pension scheme is often the right choice.
 That’s because the State Pension on its own may not be enough to fund most people’s retirement, so topping it up with another type of pension could be a good idea.

 - Start by thinking about how much you might need for your ideal retirement.
 The Retirement Living Standards website will help you see how much different lifestyles can cost.

 - Many women have smaller pension savings than men when they get to retirement, known as the gender pensions gap.